 A program that prepares individuals to administer prescribed medications; observe and report patient reactions and side effects; and perform related emergency and recording duties under the supervision of nurses and/or physicians.
 Includes instruction in basic anatomy and physiology, common medications and their effects, taking vital signs, oxygen administration, medication administration and application, record-keeping, and patient observation

-Start your Medication Aide Career!
+Start your Medication Aide Study!

 Next jobs are possible career after earning Medication Aide certificate/degree.
-The average wage is based on the employment and wage data (May 2019) from Bureau of Labor Statistics (BLS).
-The average annual wage of Healthcare Support Workers, All Other career is $40,010.
+The average wage is based on the latest employment and wage data (May 2022) from Bureau of Labor Statistics (BLS).

-Medication Aide Careers and its Average Wage (as of May 2021)
+Medication Aide Careers and its Average Wage (as of May 2023)